zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ## Prerequisites

-Before utilizing standby pools, complete the feature registration and configure role based access controls listed in the [Standby Pools for Azure Container Instances](container-instances-standby-pool-overview.md#prerequisites) overview page.
+Before utilizing standby pools, complete the feature registration and configure role based access controls listed in the [Standby pools for Azure Container Instances](container-instances-standby-pool-overview.md#prerequisites) overview page.

 ## Request a container from the standby pool